garrandall/popular-music-data/tracks/beautiful-akon-colby-o-donis-kardinal-offishall.md

   start_date: '2009-05-16'
 ---
 When I see you
-I run out of words, to say (ahh)
+I run out of words, to say (ah)
 I wouldn't leave you
-Cause you're that type of girl to make me stay (ahh)
+Cause you're that type of girl to make me stay (ah)
 I see the guys tryin' to holla
 Girl, I don't wanna bother you
 Cause you're independent, and you got my attention